nataliebock/nataliebock/README.md

 - **Quantitative Political Analysis**: Applied statistical concepts and data analysis to American political science concepts using R. These included programming and evaluating Hypothesis Testing, Probabilities, and Bivariate and Multivariate Regression models.
    - **Final Project:** Evaluating the characteristics of Americans who donate to political campaigns through linear regression models.
 Evaluated factors including education and income.

-- **Elements of Computing**: Introductory course in Python.
-Learned about the ethics of data collection and analysis.
+- **Elements of Computing**: Learning the basics of python coding including using dictionaries, loops, writing conditional statements and using packages like Pandas and Seaborn.
+Created basic visualizations and evalauted summary statistics for exploratory data analysis project.

 ## Languages and Tools 🧰